OpenRubrics: Towards Scalable Synthetic Rubric Generation for Reward Modeling and LLM Alignment: Experiment

-We end up this section with concrete case studies on how {\name} addresses challenging inputs and leads to better reward modeling.
-We present two instances drawn from RewardBench and FollowBench benchmarks, with baselines chosen from \emph{same-size} generative reasoning reward models.
-Namely, we use {JudgeLRM-7B} and {RRM-7B} in Case 1 study, and two {RM-R1-7B} variants (DeepSeek-Dist, Qwen-2.5-Inst) for Case~2 study.
-The detailed results are shown in Table~\ref{tab:case-chat–hard} and Table~\ref{tab:case-follow} respectively.

-\paragraph{Case 1 (RewardBench–Chat Hard): instruction adherence vs.\ verbosity bias.} Both responses contain vivid descriptions, but the instruction explicitly requires \emph{fewer than two paragraphs}.
-Baseline reasoning RMs ignore this hard requirement and choose the longer response, exhibiting a classic \emph{verbosity bias} and \emph{instruction-violation blindness}.
-In contrast, {\name} first applies the \emph{Gatekeeper} check (paragraph count), rejects the non-compliant candidate, and then scores principles (imagery/originality/focus), ultimately selecting the correct answer.
-This example highlights that long chain-of-thought does not guarantee correct constraint satisfaction, whereas a rubric$\rightarrow$judge decomposition makes the failure explicit and avoids it.
+We conclude this section with a case study that illustrates how {\name} handles challenging inputs and improves reward modeling.
+Table~\ref{tab:case-chat-hard} shows the case study on RewardBench, where both responses are vivid, but the instruction requires \emph{fewer than two paragraphs}.
+The baselines miss this hard constraint and incorrectly prefer the longer answer, exhibiting a verbosity bias and an instruction violation.
+In contrast, \modelname{} first applies a simple structural check to reject the non-compliant candidate, then compares higher-level qualities (e.g., imagery, originality, focus), and selects the correct response.
+This example shows how long CoT can still overlook explicit constraints, while rubric-based decomposition makes such failures clear.

-\paragraph{Case 2 (FollowBench): verifiable recency and citation integrity.} This example is more challenging: both answers are longer and the quality gap is subtle.
-Baselines nevertheless produce factual mistakes about the evidence, e.g., asserting that the better response lacks a date/citation, despite it \emph{correctly providing} a BloombergNEF quote with a \emph{May 16, 2024} publication date and concrete figures (\$387B cumulative investment).
-Our rubric-aware judge identifies \emph{recency} and \emph{verifiability} as hard requirements (quote, date, concise summary, and economic implications), and favors the response that meets them.
-This demonstrates {\name}'s robustness to \emph{citation hallucinations} and over-weighting of “academic-looking” prose that misled generative reasoning RMs.

-\paragraph{Takeaways.} Across both cases, baseline reward models with long CoT capabilities still fail for two recurring reasons: (i)~they overlook explicit hard rules (structural and evidentiary constraints), and (ii)~they are vulnerable to hallucinated or weakly verifiable references.
-By contrast, {\name} enforces gatekeepers before scoring higher-level qualities, yielding interpretable decisions and improved accuracy on difficult examples.
-We also observe that the gatekeeper stage reduces false positives from off-task/overlong content and elevates \emph{verifiability-aware} judging in domains (e.g., science/finance) where recency and source integrity matter.